The Bulletin: Financial Information

 Students select a meal plan or JumboCash in accordance with university requirements.
 Meal plans can be used in both dining centers, as well as four of the retail locations.
 JumboCash allows students to make purchases at all on-campus dining locations (Carmichael and Dewick-MacPhie Dining Centers, Hodgdon Food-on-the-Run, Hotung Café, Commons Marketplace, Kindlevan Café, SMFA Café on the SMFA campus, Tower Café at Tisch Library, Pax et Lox Glatt Kosher Deli, Mugar Café, and The Sink), as well as the bookstore, Campus Center Info Booth, vending machines, and on-campus washers and dryers.
 JumboCash can also be used to pay for printing and copying in campus libraries and computer centers.
 JumboCash may be used at 11 off-campus restaurants for dining in, take-out, or delivery (where available), in the Grubhub app, as well as at a drug store, two grocery stores, and two convenience stores (alcohol, tobacco products, lottery tickets, and gift cards excluded).
 Dining Services is located at 89 Curtis Street, Somerville.
 For more information, contact 617-627-3566, e-mail: tuftsdining@tufts.edu, visit the Tufts Dining website.

-Health and Wellness Fee
+Student Health and Wellness (SHAW) Fee

 Student Activity Fee